 Marketing, on the other hand, tends to stick to the narrative that sales didn’t follow up fast enough (or never follow up on the leads provided), letting hot prospects fall through the cracks.

 Sound familiar?
 Just think of “Glengarry Glen Ross!”

-On the surface, this finger-pointing seems harmless, but it can reveal a deeper lack of alignment, according to Harvard Business Review (HBR).
+On the surface, this finger-pointing seems harmless, but it can reveal a , according to Harvard Business Review (HBR).
 Sales teams may believe marketers are out of touch with customer needs.
 Meanwhile, marketing may think every lead is golden, while sales is too focused on individual deals and lack a big-picture perspective on the market and the future.

 The good news is great companies have already turned sales and marketing into allies that drive next-level results.
 They quickly realized sales and marketing are on the same team.
 Alignment is better for the company’s bottom line and helps marketing and sales get to their goals faster.

 What's the way forward in your org?
 One solution is leveraging organic marketing to generate leads that marketing and sales can both get excited about.
 With the right organic strategy, you gain higher-quality leads that translate into the most loyal customers who stick with you over the long term.